hlecapit/hlecapit.github.io/_news/announcement_2.md

 Feel free to contact me if your are interested !

-> The first position is already filled !
+> The two positions are now filled.